-MLM company with 6 separate matrix downlines operating simultaneously according to the matrix purchased.
+FutureNet Club is a multi level marketing company with six separate matrix downlines operating simultaneously according to the matrix purchased.
 The social media platform itself is pretty spammy and not something everyday people would enjoy.
-You can make money, but there are drawbacks.
+You can make money, but there are drawbacks as I explain.

 About FutureNet Club (FNC)